MachineMetrics Unveils Revolutionary Automated Schedule Intelligence Solution Read the Press Release

 Manufacturing Analytics: Use Cases & Benefits

 With the arrival of Industry 4.0 and the Industrial Internet of Things (IIoT), a digital transformation is currently underway.
-The manufacturing industry is beginning to use manufacturing data analytics driven by real-time production data to make better, faster decisions and enable automation across the organization.
+The manufacturing industry is beginning to use manufacturing analytics data driven by real-time production data to make better, faster decisions and enable automation across the organization.

 Equipment connected through sensors and edge devices feeds massive volumes of data to cloud-based analytics platforms that can analyze and understand data faster than human perception.
 This data analytics for manufacturing can then be used to drive real-time decision-making and significant process improvement throughout the company.